timm/shortr/etc/src/sam/docs/sam.md

 <b>Dieter Rans:</b><br><em>Less, but better.</em>

-If I really understand "it", then should I  know all "it"s shortcuts; i.e. how to write "it" (in fewer lines) and how to make "it" run faster.
+If I really know "it", then should I  know all "it"s shortcuts; i.e. how to write "it" succinctly (in fewer lines) and how to make "it" run faster.
 Further, I should be able to generalize "it" such that I can quickly adapt "it" to other purposes.